equinox311/Mazda_RX8_PCM_ReverseEngineering/README.md

 # RX-8 PCM Reverse Engineering

-Here is a dump of all things on the journey to reverse engineer the Mazda RX-8 ECU/PCM
+Here is a dump of all things on the journey to reverse engineer the Mazda RX-8 ECU/PCM and define the tables and modified values for use in ROMraider

 Folders: